czyphantom/czyphantom.github.io/_posts/2018-08-15-spring-ioc.md

                         "': There is already [" + oldBeanDefinition + "] bound.");
             }
             else if (oldBeanDefinition.getRole() < beanDefinition.getRole()) {
-                // e.g. was ROLE_APPLICATION, now overriding with ROLE_SUPPORT or ROLE_INFRASTRUCTURE

                 if (this.logger.isWarnEnabled()) {
                     this.logger.warn("Overriding user-defined bean definition for bean '" + beanName +
                             "' with a framework-generated bean definition: replacing [" +